UPDATED: 8:00 A.M. ET, Oct. 12, 2020 —

 The fledgling holiday suggests that more people are warming up to the truth that Christopher Columbus was simply one of the countless white people to claim credit for something whose existence is actually owed to Black and/or brown people.
 But ever since Columbus docked his ships in the Bahamas in 1492, Europeans have been busy “discovering” things that already existed.

-Yes, we said the Bahamas because that’s where he landed, as well as the island later called Hispaniola, according to The Washington Post:
+Yes, we said the Bahamas, because that’s where he landed, as well as the island later called Hispaniola, The Washington Post explained:

 “He also explored the Central and South American coasts.
 But he didn’t reach North America, which, of course, was already inhabited by Native Americans, and he never thought he had found a new continent.
 You may also remember that it is believed that Norse explorer Leif Erikson reached Canada perhaps 500 years before Columbus was born, and there are some who believe that Phoenician sailors crossed the Atlantic much earlier than that….

 “He committed atrocities against native peoples on the islands and decimated their populations while he also terrorized Spanish colonists, according to the biography ‘Columbus’ by Laurence Bergreen.”